 - Secure fit can be achieved with the Adidas Stan Smith’s traditional lacing system that includes flat tonal laces.

 - Adidas logo is embossed on the sole’s lateral and medial side.
-This can also be found on the shoe’s undersole.
+This can also be found on the shoe’s outsole.

 - The triple white and triple black colorways released in May 2016 come with a leather heel patch and leather tongue.

-- For better comfort, the shoe’s interior is lined with soft textile and leather.
-It also has a cushioned and breathable insole.
+- For better comfort, the interior walls of the Adidas Stan Smith shoes are lined with soft textile and leather.
+These sneakers also have cushioned and breathable insoles.

-- Other recognizable features are the subtle three striping embroidered on the lateral and medial side of the shoe as well as the famous “Adidas Stan Smith” logo found on the tongue.
+- Other recognizable features are the subtle three striping embroidery found on the lateral and medial side of the shoe as well as the famous “Adidas Stan Smith” logo located on the tongue.